 - A 802.11n or 802.11g access point or wireless router

-- Empty the box and make sure you have the Wireless N Adaptor and the CD.
+- Make sure you have the Wireless N Adaptor and the CD.

-- Plug the adaptor into any spare USB port on your PC or laptop.
+- Plug the adaptor into a USB port on your computer.

-- Select Yes this time only and click Next.
+- When Found new hardware wizard appears, select Yes this time only and select Next.

-- Don’t go into the D-Link screen; just allow windows to install the drivers directly from the CD.
-This should happen automatically.
-If not, click Next on the installation wizard.
+- Don’t go to the D-Link screen; just allow Windows to automatically install the drivers.
+If it doesn't, select Next on the installation wizard.

-- You’ll now see a message saying that the hardware has been correctly installed.
-Click Finish.
+- Once you see a message saying the hardware's been correctly installed, select Finish.